jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 (7) MOKIT assumes the user uses 32-bit integer Dalton.
 The maximum memory allowed for 32-bit integer Dalton is around 16GB.
 So MOKIT will automatically reduce the memory to 16GB if the user specify >16GB in a NMR job.

 ## 4.4.39 ICSS
 Request the calculation ICSS (Isochemical Shielding Surfaces).
-Currently only the CASSF method is supported.
+Currently only the CASSCF method is supported.
 Gauge-Independent Atomic Orbital (GIAO) method is used to compute the NMR shieldings.
 See the example `$MOKIT_ROOT/examples/automr/16-C4H4.gjf`.
 Note that:

 (1) This keyword should be written in `mokit{}`, not in the Gaussian keyword line (#p ...).